MagicCat-AI/GrOCE/README.md

 ## 📣 News

-- 2026/04 🌟 Our paper is selected as a CVPR 2026 Highlight (top 5% of submissions).
+- 2026/04 🌟 Our paper is selected as a CVPR 2026 Highlight.
 - 2026/03 🎉 Our paper is accepted to CVPR 2026.